wpkitpro/wp-kit-elementor/readme.txt

 * New: Add theme.scss and related Sass files
 * New: Added new scripts file mode to project
 * New: Define WPKIT_ELEMENTOR_VERSION constant in functions.php
-* New: Add LICENSE file to WP Kit Elementor Theme
 * Tweak: Updated theme metadata in the style.css file
 * Tweak: Add enqueue theme stylesheet code in functions.php
 * Tweak: Refactor theme function file for wp-kit-elementor
 * Tweak: Replace CSS variables with SCSS variables
 * Tweak: Reorganize SCSS imports and add site logo styles
 * Tweak: Refactor and simplify Sass styles in wp-kit-elementor theme
-* Tweak: The _general.scss file was moved from the 'generic' directory to the 'theme' directory.
-* Tweak: Remove unnecessary white spaces in _reset.scss
-* Tweak: Moved _variables.scss and _mixins.scss from generic to abstracts
 * Tweak: Implement styling for various UI components in WP Kit Elementor theme
-* Tweak: Correct product name reference in readme
-* Tweak: Change attribution text in readme.txt
-* Update: Theme style files in wp-kit-elementor
 * Update: ESLint rules for wp-kit-elementor theme
-* Update: webpack.mix.js and package-lock.json
 * Update: WP Kit Elementor theme's style.css
 * Update: Theme metadata in style.css and readme file
 * Update: Theme version and image for theme screenshot